Reshma1007/authentication_fastapi/README.md

-click extenstion to view your port number,http port,bolt port copy the bolt url and paste it in the txt file create in pycharm/vc. we will be creating the username and password using neo4j as database unique port number will be provided port should be used in code to run the server
+click extenstion to view your port number,http port,bolt port copy the bolt url and paste it in the txt file create in pycharm/vc. we will be creating the username and password using neo4j as database unique password will be provided that should be used in txt file to run the server